nikeshdevkota/Deep-Learning-Lectures/Lesson11.md

 </p>

 <h3>Faster R-CNN</h3>
+The main idea of faster R-CNN is to make CNN do the region proposals.
 Faster R-CNN is an extension of Fast R-CNN.
-As its name suggests, Faster R-CNN is faster than Fast R-CNN because of the region proposal network (RPN).
+Faster R-CNN is faster than Fast R-CNN because of the region proposal network (RPN).
+<br><br>
+Region proposal network (RPN) is a fully convolutional network that generates proposals with various scales and aspect ratios.
+The RPN implements the terminology of neural network with attention to tell the object detection (Fast R-CNN) where to look.

 <p align="center">
   <br>